docknetwork/dock-substrate/scripts/ansible/README.md

 1. what telemetry url it should use as `telemetry_url`, default to no telemetry
 1. if session key should be rotated, as `rotate_session_key`, defaults to false.
 If true, session key will be stored in a file called session_key.txt on the host.
+1. pruning mode for the node, as `pruning`, this can be either `archive` or a positive integer.

 The [sample hosts file](hosts.sample) can be checked for the parameters.
 Note that the sample file has several placeholders enclosed in angle brackets, i.e. like `<validator node ip>` or `<path of private key file>`, all of these